leejet/stable-diffusion.cpp/examples/cli/README.md

   -s, --seed                               RNG seed (default: 42, use random seed for < 0) --sampling-method                        sampling method, one of [euler, euler_a, heun, dpm2, dpm++2s_a, dpm++2m, dpm++2mv2, ipndm, ipndm_v, lcm, ddim_trailing,
-                                           tcd] (default: euler for Flux/SD3/Wan, euler_a otherwise) --prediction                             prediction type override, one of [eps, v, edm_v, sd3_flow, flux_flow] --lora-apply-mode                        the way to apply LoRA, one of [auto, immediately, at_runtime], default is auto.
-In auto mode, if the model weights contain any quantized parameters, the at_runtime mode will be used; otherwise, immediately will be used.The immediately mode may have precision and compatibility issues with quantized parameters, but it usually offers faster inference speed and, in some cases, lower memory usage.
+                                           tcd] (default: euler for Flux/SD3/Wan, euler_a otherwise) --prediction                             prediction type override, one of [eps, v, edm_v, sd3_flow, flux_flow, flux2_flow]
+  --lora-apply-mode                        the way to apply LoRA, one of [auto, immediately, at_runtime], default is auto.
+In auto mode, if the model weights
+                                           contain any quantized parameters, the at_runtime mode will be used; otherwise, immediately will be used.The immediately mode may have precision and compatibility issues with quantized parameters, but it usually offers faster inference speed and, in some cases, lower memory usage.
 The at_runtime mode, on the other hand, is exactly the opposite.
   --scheduler                              denoiser sigma scheduler, one of [discrete, karras, exponential, ays, gits, smoothstep, sgm_uniform, simple, lcm],
                                            default: discrete
   --skip-layers                            layers to skip for SLG steps (default: [7,8,9]) --high-noise-sampling-method             (high noise) sampling method, one of [euler, euler_a, heun, dpm2, dpm++2s_a, dpm++2m, dpm++2mv2, ipndm, ipndm_v, lcm,
                                            ddim_trailing, tcd] default: euler for Flux/SD3/Wan, euler_a otherwise
-  --high-noise-scheduler                   (high noise) denoiser sigma scheduler, one of [discrete, karras, exponential, ays, gits, smoothstep, sgm_uniform,
-                                           simple], default: discrete
   --high-noise-skip-layers                 (high noise) layers to skip for SLG steps (default: [7,8,9]) -r, --ref-image                          reference image for Flux Kontext models (can be used multiple times) -h, --help                               show this help message and exit